heroesguild/srd-docgen/README.md

 # Documentation

-Documenation is available from the [static html srd-docgen site](https://srd-docgen.netlify.app).
+[WIP] Documenation is available from the [static html srd-docgen site](https://srd-docgen.netlify.app).